flancian/garden/burn burn burn.md

 Burn for the greater good!
 Burn brightly.

-Gone gone, gone beyond.
-Everybody gone (to the other shore).
-Gone kindly.

 If you have to burn: burn kindly.

 If I can't be a candle,